 LRI Oncology Centre is just one of DMU’s community partners hosting a performance for this unique daylong event.

-Giuseppe Garcea, Clinial Director for Cancer, Palliative Care, Haematology, Urology, Gastroenterology and GI surgery at Leicester’s Hospitals, said: “We are delighted to be receiving a visit at the Leicester Royal Infirmary from the Street Orchestra of London.
+Giuseppe Garcea, Clinical Director for Cancer, Palliative Care, Haematology, Urology, Gastroenterology and GI surgery at Leicester’s Hospitals, said: “We are delighted to be receiving a visit at the Leicester Royal Infirmary from the Street Orchestra of London.

 “We think it will put a smile on the faces of our patients, their families and carers as well as our staff.